 The Fed and the housing market

-The Federal Reserve’s aggressive moves to combat inflation — with 10 consecutive rate hikes before taking a “pause” in June and then resuming in July — have put upward pressure on mortgage rates.
+The Federal Reserve’s aggressive moves to combat inflation — with 10 consecutive rate hikes over 2022 and 2023 — have put upward pressure on mortgage rates.
 While the Fed doesn’t directly set mortgage rates, the mortgage market’s interpretations of the central bank’s moves influence how much you pay for your home loan.

 The long period of low mortgage rates following the Great Recession came to an end in 2022.
 In June 2022, rates topped 6 percent for the first time since 2008.
-The upward trend continued in October, when rates topped rates topped 7 percent.
-As of late August 2023, the average 30-year mortgage rate was 7.36 percent — a high not seen in more than 20 years.
+The upward trend continued in October, when rates topped rates topped 7 percent, then 8 percent.
+As of November 21, 2023, the average 30-year mortgage rate had backed off the 8 percent threshold, sitting at 7.55 percent.